 1. Applied Bioinformatics, 5 hp (Lars Arvestad, SU).
 In this course the students will be taught a good working habits for bioinformatics.
 They will learn to work in Unix, using Python for scientific code development and learn about good practices for scientific programming.
 Tentative maximum enrollment of 30 students.
 Next edition to run 28 May – 1 June 2018.

 2. Algorithms in Bioinformatics, 5 hp (Lukas Käll, KTH).
 This course will provide an in depth understanding some of the most important algorithms used in bioinformatics.
 The students will learn how to apply fundamental algorithm design methodologies such as dynamic programming, clustering to problems in computational biology and bioinformatics.
 23-27 October 2017.

-4. Experimental design for high-throughput technologies (Carsten Daub, KI).
+4. Experimental design for high-throughput technologies, 3 HP (Carsten Daub, KI).
 In this important course the students will learn how to design the bioinformatics analysis of high throughput experiments.
 Given the background from the three earlier methods they should be able to design a pipeline that can easily be extended for more advanced analysis.
-Tentatively to run May 2018.
+September 3-7 2018.

 5. Integrative analysis of omics data using systems biology approaches (Erik Kristiansson, Chalmers).
 Here, the students will be taught how to analyse the results they have obtained from their bioinformatics pipeline and to integrate these with data from other experiments.

 6. Variation interpretation and structural bioinformatics (Mauno Vihinen, LU).
 In this course the student will learn how to use information from personal genomics studies to interpret the effects of small and large variations.
 The students will also learn how to use structural bioinformatics tools predictions and analyses of variant effects and mechanisms.